 Participants will get to work with slab clay, along with some clay modelling and work with underglaze colour decoration.
 All the finished work will be taken back to my studio to be glazed and fired to stoneware which will render the flowers frost-proof, and will be available for collection approximately 4 to 5 weeks later.

-The course is run over a weekend at the Craft Barn in Hadfield.
-There will be space for up to 7 participants at a cost of £60 each.
+The course is run over a weekend and there will be space for up to 7 participants at a cost of £60 each.
 All materials and aprons will be provided, along with a variety of refreshments.

 After graduating from the 3D Design course at Manchester Metropolitan University in 2005, I moved back to Wales to established a workshop on the family farm near Aberystwyth.
 I made wood-fired stoneware pots and made my own ash based glazes.
 In 2009 I relocated my practice to Glossop, a small town on the edge of the Peak District.
 Here, I set up a new workshop and started making earthenware tiles based on medieval designs.
 I still make pots and once a year I take a selection of pots down to Wales to fire in the wood-firing kiln.